growr-xyz/growr-documentation/introduction/3-Key-Concepts.md

 Verifiable credentials in SSFI can be (but are not limited to):
 - *KYC* credential.
 This credential proves successfully passed KYC process (including AML/CFT risk check) and can be issued by any last-mile provider or a traditional third-party identity verification service.
 - *Financial Data* credential.
 This credential contains various financial data of a user (such as products and transaction history) and can be issued by any financial institution (where the user has a saving account) or trusted financial data processing service (to which the user provides account statement information).
 - *Savings History* credential.
-This credential proves that the user is making regular micro-payments to his saving account.
+This credential proves that the user is making regular micro-payments to his/her saving account.
 It could be issued by any trusted financial institution or savings account provider.
 - *Financial Health* credential.
 This is a special credential issued by the protocol itself for successfully passed "financial health treatment" through education and/or mentoring, as well as earned through regular on-time repayments of past loans received by the protocol.
 - *Community certificate* credential.
 This credential is issued by a local organization (cooperative, union, chamber) or an employer, asserting the membership of the borrower in the organization.
 - *Social Vouching* credential.
 This credential is received by endorsement from other protocol users, who have certain reputation level and/or are trusted by the protocol.
 - *Credit Score* credential.
 This is a "combined" credential, summarizing other atomic credentials, and representing the overall credit score of the Borrower.

-## Decentralized lending
+## Lending

 ### Traditional lending
 In traditional lending, a loan is given by lenders (banks and other financial institutions) to borrowers, and the borrowers repay the loan together with the lending price (the interest).
 But this price appears to be very high, especially for people around the world that live with less than $2 per day.